bytefish/bytefish.de/blog/tinycsvparser_tokenizer.md

 ## Why a CSV Parser library? ##

 It may be confusing or even amusing to readers of this blog, that I spend so much time writing a library for CSV parsing.
-But I have been tearing my hair apart at work, when trying to grok CSV parsing code.
+But I have been tearing my hair out at work, when trying to grok CSV parsing code.

 CSV parsing can lead to code monsters in real life, that will eat your precious lifetime and pose